 During wartime, genuine innovation is surprisingly rare.
 And this was the case with the XB-42.
 Rather than creating something entirely new, it’s less risky, quicker and uses fewer resources just to make a bigger, better, or faster version of what you already have.

-Occasionally a talented designer will be allowed to sit down in front of a blank sheet of paper, forget what has come before and to allow their imagination to run wild.
+Occasionally a talented designer will be allowed to sit down in front of a blank sheet of paper, forget what has come before and allow their imagination to run wild.

 Edward F. Burton, Chief of Engineering at the Douglas Aircraft Company, was given a simple but daunting brief: design a twin-engine tactical bomber capable of achieving 400mph and carrying a bomb-load of 2,000 lbs over a range of 2,000 miles.